Introduction

 The data and timeline reveal clear patterns in frontier massacres.
 The regions of particular intensity in frontier massacres indicate the shifting location of the Australian colonial frontier at particular historical periods.
 The map data reveals that frontier massacres were rarely isolated events.
 Rather they were often connected at a regional level, raising new questions about the causes and aftermath of these events.

-While some frontier massacres are well documented, many were covered up and seldom spoken of in the colonist community.
+While some frontier massacres are well documented, and some were openly admitted or were recorded in police and government reports, many were covered up and seldom spoken of in the colonist community.
 Very few cases were brought to court and of these only one of them, Myall Creek in 1838, resulted in the conviction and hanging of some of the attackers.
 After that, the practice of frontier massacre became more difficult to detect and the details more difficult to interrogate.
 As research into frontier massacres continues, more information can improve our knowledge and understanding.
-The Colonial Frontier Massacres map and website has raised awareness and informed public debate on this controversial topic and the research team hope it will become a valuable research tool as we continue to learn more about Australia’s violent colonial frontier.
+The Colonial Frontier Massacres map and website has raised awareness and informed public debate on this controversial topic and the research team hope it will remain a valuable research tool as we continue to learn more about Australia’s violent colonial frontier.